dbwrush/CollectCallMappingKit/README.md

 ## Opening Existing Maps

 In the `maps` folder, you'll find 15 maps created for Collect Call.
 You can open these maps using Tiled.
-If you encounter red Xs, don't worry; Tiled couldn't automatically find the Tilesets.
+If you encounter red Xs, don't worry; that just means Tiled couldn't automatically find the Tilesets.
 All Tilesets for these maps are in the `tileset` folder.
 Locate the missing files by following the prompts in Tiled.

 ## Map Properties